The GTX 1050 sets the bar for budget video card performance.

 It also gives us our first idea of where these cards fall in relation to the AMD offerings.
 The AMD RX 460 and GTX 1050 fall within a few percentage points of each other, with the Nvidia options taking a more pronounced lead in the non-DX12 tests.

 The RX 470, on the other hand, clobbers the slightly cheaper GTX 1050 Ti.
 It does so by just about 20 percent in Fire Strike and Sky Diver, and about 26 percent in Time Spy.
+The RX 570 also widened that gap a bit, beating the GTX 1050 Ti by about 35 percent in Fire Strike and about 40 percent in Time Spy.
 We’ll have to wait and see how that translates to actual gaming benchmarks.

 After taking the cards out for a spin in the real world, things are starting to look a lot stickier.
 Let’s start with the GTX 1050s.
-These cards take a definitive lead over the RX 460’s performance, particularly when you take into account our RX 460 review unit cost $140, and relied on an external power source for its overclock, something neither of our 1050 review units require.
+These cards take a definitive lead over the RX 460’s performance, particularly when you take into account our RX 460 review unit cost $140 at the time of review, and relied on an external power source for its overclock, something neither of our 1050 review units require.
 Clearly baseline performance is strong for the GTX 1050, as long as you don’t mind letting your settings slide a bit.

 The GTX 1050 Ti does manage to hit our 60 frame per second goal in both Fallout 4 and Battlefield 1, while the standard GTX 1050 only does in the latter.
 Granted, that’s at each game’s Ultra detail preset.
 Dropping the quality would easily bring those cards in line with where we expect performance to land.